Call, chat or email us to book.

 If you often feel agitated, angry or aggressive, or shut-down' while seething with anger on the inside, you may be suffering from an anger problem.

-Our specialised psychologists and counsellors can provide you with the tools to constructively deal with your anger.
+Our specialised counsellors and psychologists near you, can provide you with the tools to constructively deal with your anger.
 We can help you understand and get a hold of your anger, calm down, and express your anger in positive and productive ways.
 Counselling teaches you to make your needs clear and get what you want without staying angry and without hurting others.

 Associated Counsellors & Psychologists Sydney's associates are trained to help you work through your anger issues.
 For Sydney bookings with one of our qualified counsellors or psychologists, contact us on between 8am and 6pm.
 We welcome your enquiry.

 We all feel angry sometimes.
 It’s what you do with your anger and how you control those angry feelings, that is important if you wish to lead a balanced and fulfilling life.

 We offer anger management courses in Sydney and we also offer one-on-one therapy for your anger issue.
 Our individual therapy approach involves matching you with an experienced counsellor to help you with the anger and emotional regulation skills.
 The approach is tailored to your unique circumstance and personality.
 Call us or make an online enquiry to discuss the type of therapy we offer to suit your particular anger issue.

 You can read more about anger control issues and treatment below.